 The EPA can also initiate a review of a licence in certain circumstances as outlined in Regulation 14 of the European Union (Waste Water Discharge) Regulations 2007 to 2020.

-The EPA may amend a licence or certificate (or revised licence or revised certificate) in accordance with guidance as set out in the EPA Guidance for Irish Water on Requests for Alterations to a Waste Water Discharge Licence or Certificate of Authorisation and for the purposes of:
+The EPA may amend a licence or certificate (or a revised licence or revised certificate) in accordance with guidance as set out in the EPA Guidance for Irish Water on Requests for Alterations to a Waste Water Discharge Licence or Certificate of Authorisation and for the purposes of:

 Judicial Review of EPA decisions under the provisions of the European Union (Waste Water Discharge) Regulations 2007 to 2020